Business Line of Credit or a Traditional Business Loan

 Fixed Versus Varied Interest Rate

-Business loans tend to have higher interest rates than lines of credit.
+Business loans tend to have higher interest rates than traditional lines of credit from a bank.
 A loan is a large lump sum, and it carries more risk than the smaller amounts you take out of a line of credit.
 The good news is the interest rates for business loans are usually fixed.

 You pay a set amount for the duration of the loan and that amount never fluctuates.
 A business line of credit can have a lower interest rate, but it’s variable.
 This means your minimum payments could vary from month to month depending on the current interest rate.